Howarkuo/MckinseyCaseStudy-SwiftDistributions-/README.md

 ![0808-1](https://hackmd.io/_uploads/ryfcJhNUMg.png)

 ---
+## Reminder for myself:
-## No Brainer: To understand why a Distribution Company's Revenue decreased, look into 3 Key Factors:
+To understand why a Distribution Company's Revenue decreased, look into 3 Key Factors:
-## 1.A drop in  Sales Revenue  2.A rise in Direct Service Cost 3.
-Higher operation Expense
+**1.A drop in  Sales Revenue  2.A rise in Direct Service Cost 3.
+Higher operation Expense**

 ## Actions
 - Must indentify which belongs to Cost of Service / Expense